pranjali-mali-ai/Syntecxhub_Task_Manager/README.md

 # 📝 Task Manager App

-A full-stack Task Manager application built using the MERN stack that helps users organize and manage their daily tasks efficiently.
-Users can securely register, log in, and perform complete CRUD operations on their tasks.
+A modern full-stack Task Manager application built using the MERN Stack.
+The application allows users to securely manage daily tasks with authentication, task categorization, analytics, search, filtering, sorting, and a Kanban board for improved productivity.

+---

 ## 🚀 Features